paulossjunior/mosaic/README.md

-# mosaic
+# Mosaic
-A Visual Code plugin to create and publish Meet record
+A Visual Studio Plugin that enable to create a documentation and task about a Meeting.

+## Overview
+TODO
+## Usage
+TODO

+# Team